theCalcaholic/nautilus-bridge-tools/README.md

 # bash args

-An argument parsing library for bash scripts
+*Producing quality scripts with ease.*

+## Description

+bash-args is a small library which does the heavy-lifting for all (if not: [create a feature request :P][gh-issues]) your argument parsing needs for your bash scripts.
+Written originally for my own [bash-utils][bash-utils-repo].

 ## Usage